Monetization best practices

 • Tested end-to-end with real datasets

-• Title & description are concise
+• Title and description are concise

-• Preview images uploaded & assigned
+• Preview images uploaded and assigned

-• run price covers at least 2× infra cost
+• Run price covers at least 2× infra cost

 • UI colors readable on both light/dark